 Taught by five full time teaching staff with the assistance of two technicians, Hampton boasts superb Design and Engineering facilities in a suite of purpose built workshops and computer rooms.

 In the First and Second Years, pupils enjoy a highly innovative and varied curriculum, encompassing elements of Computer Aided Design (CAD) and Computer Aided Manufacture (CAM), electronics, programmable hardware, workshop skills, and prototype development.

 The Third Year course focuses on developing the practical and design skills they will need for the GCSE course.
 It introduces an extended range of materials and processes, and delivers taught theory in a range of areas, to increase the knowledge base of pupils considering taking the subject forward.
 It also seeks to build the independence of thought and product development skills needed for success at GCSE and beyond.

-At GCSE we follow the OCR syllabus in Design and Technology, allowing boys to specialise in either Design Engineering or Product Design.
-This gives pupils with different interests and skillsets the opportunity to benefit from the Design and Technology experience, and develop the “soft skills” mentioned above.
+At GCSE we follow the OCR syllabus in Design and Technology: Product Design, allowing boys to mix or specialise more traditional areas of resistant materials or use more modern areas of electronics and control systems.
+This gives pupils with different interests and skillsets the opportunity to benefit from the Design and Engineering experience, and develop the “soft skills” mentioned above.’